-1. Publisher deals: licenses and institutional membership
+1. Publisher deals: agreements and institutional membership

-In a number of licenses with publishers, the Article Processing Charges (APCs) have been (partially) bought off by the Dutch UMCs and universities.
-The APC buy off agreements with various publishers can be found at http://www.openaccess.nl/nl/in-nederland/uitgeversdeals and at https://www.bibliotheek.universiteitleiden.nl/onderzoek-en-publiceren/open-access/deals-met-uitgevers.
-On this site, you can precisely check whether the journal you are submitting your manuscript to is part of such an agreement.
-You will also be able to see what the process during the submission is for each specific publisher ("How does it work?").
+In particular, on openaccess.nl, the Open Access Journal Browser allows you to precisely check wether the journal you are submitting your manuscript tois part of such an agreement.
+You will also be able to see what the submission process is for each specific publisher ("How does it work?").

-2. Green Road vs. Golden Road
+2. Green Road vs. Gold Road

 In the Directory of Open Access Journals (www.doaj.org) you can find open access journals.
 A practical checklist of all journals and publishers can be found at www.sherpa.ac.uk/romeo/.